lgrains/clean_data/README.md

     activityNames
 }
 ```
-The files are read in and column names replaced as in the subjects() function and bound together using rbind().
-At this point, the file contains numbers in the range 1:6, which correspond to the names of activities, found in activity_labels.txt:
+The activityNames table now contains numbers in the range 1:6, which correspond to the names of activities found in activity_labels.txt:
 ```
 1 WALKING
 2 WALKING_UPSTAIRS